asjadnaqvi/stata-marimekko/README.md

 ## Change log

 **v1.2 (11 Nov 2024)**

-Complete package redesign to cater to general needs for Marimekko or mosaic plots.
-Major changes:
+Complete package redesign with the following major changes:

 - Minimum syntax is now `marimekko y x, by()`, where `by()` defines the x-axis categories.
 - Y-axis categories are defined by `over()` variable.
 - Both axes can be scaled using `xshare`, `xpercent` and `yshare`, `ypercent` options.
 These are for (0,1) or (0,100) scaling.